dwyl/phoenix-todo-list-tutorial/README.md

 The old full page refresh of yesteryear is _gone_.
 Modern browsers intelligently render just the changes!
 So the UX approximates "native"!
-Seriously, try the Heroku app on your Phone and see!
+Seriously, try the Fly.io app on your Phone and see!

 ### TodoMVC